-Golden History Museum & Park collects things that document the history of Golden and the region.
+In 1938, the citizens of Golden began officially gathering, exhibiting, and preserving the town’s history by establishing a permanent collection.
+Golden History Museum & Park collects objects that document the history of Golden and the region.
 We have approximately 16,000 cataloged objects in our collection.
 Objects drive research, exhibitions, and programs.

-GHM&P organizes the collections into four curatorial areas, including:
+GHM&P organizes the collections into four areas, including:

 Photography (3,500 items) – The photography collection contains photographic materials ranging from film negatives and transparency slides to digital prints and photo albums.
-GHM&P stewards the most comprehensive Golden photography known to exist.
-The earliest photographs record Washington Avenue in 1859 through today.
+GHM&P stewards the most comprehensive collection of Golden photography known to exist, including rare images that document the growth of Golden from 1859 through the present.

-In 2012, we launched an innovative program to make archival scans of photos from residents who were unwilling to donate originals.
-We also care for a growing collection of moving pictures that includes early silent films produced locally and industry films from Coors Brewing and the Jolly Rancher Candy Company.
+In 2012, we launched an innovative program to make archival scans of images from residents who were willing to share rather than donate original photographs.
+We also care for a growing collection of movies that includes early silent films produced locally and industry films from Coors Brewing and the Jolly Rancher Candy Company.

 Archives (1,100 items) – The archives collection comprises historical records in a variety of formats, including documents, manuscripts, periodicals, correspondence, scrapbooks, booklets, oral histories, maps and newspapers.
-Holdings include the most complete collection of Golden maps (one of the earliest known to exist) and directories.
+Holdings include the most complete collection of Golden maps (one of the earliest from 1859) and directories.

-In 2018, the City of Golden Clerk’s office transferred 18 boxes of archival records to the museum.
-GHM&P also holds the Parfet family archive documenting 100-plus year story of clay mining and related business dealings along with papers and research from local historians, and Colorado’s Governor John Vivian.
+In 2018, the City of Golden Clerk’s office transferred 18 boxes of archival records with 19th century documents to the museum.
+GHM&P also holds the Parfet family archive documenting the 100-plus year story of clay mining and related business dealings.
+Additionally, GHM&P curates papers and research from local historians, and homegrown Colorado’s Governor John C. Vivian.

-Library (1,400 items) – The library is comprised of published materials including books, periodicals, and serials in relation to Golden, Colorado and the greater Jefferson County.
-The library includes nearly every published book on Golden, many of which are rare and out of print.
+Library (1,400 items) – The library is comprised of published materials including books, periodicals, and serials related to Golden, Colorado and the greater Jefferson County.
+The collection includes nearly any published book on Golden, many of which are rare and out of print.